Heartworms In Your Ferret – How To Prevent And Treat Them

 Ron Hines DVM PhD

-The heartworm (Dirofilaria immitis) is a specific parasite of dogs, foxes and wolves.
-Mosquitoes – never particular whom they bite – carry the parasite.
-When a mosquito carrying heartworm larva bites an unintended host like a ferret or cat, it causes serious disease in them as well.
-The heart and the blood vessel leading from the right chamber of your ferret’s heart to its lungs are quite small (the pulmonary artery).
-So even one or two worms occupying those organs is a life-threatening situation. (ref) Two mature female heartworms are large enough to restrict the flow of blood from the right side of its heart to its lungs, raising blood pressure within the artery which damages it and the heart.
-The heartworms presence also produces chronic inflammation that can result in blood clots (thromboembolisms) and lung damage.
-Eventually all chambers of the heart balloon and fail.
+Heartworms (Dirofilaria immitis) are natural parasites of dogs, foxes and wolves.
+But Mosquitoes that transfer them are not particular in whom they bite.
+Many mosquitoes carry these parasite’s larva (microscopic microfilaria).
+When a mosquito carrying heartworm larva bites an unnatural host such as a ferret or a cat, raccoon, bear or sea lion, it can causes serious disease in them too.
+The heart and the blood vessel (where heartworms often mature) leading from the right chamber of your ferret’s heart to its lungs is quite small (it’spulmonary artery).
+So even one or two worms occupying those organs is a life-threatening situation.
+Mature female heartworms are larger than their male counterparts.
+So two mature female heartworms are large enough to restrict the flow of blood from the right side of its heart to its lungs, raising the blood pressure within the artery.
+That, and the chronic inflammation these worms cause, damages the vessel and the heart.
+The chronic inflammation of the blood vessel walls can also result in blood clots (thromboembolisms) and lung damage.
+Eventually all four chambers of the heart balloon and fail.
 In some ferrets that is a gradual process.
 In others, it occurs suddenly (caval syndrome).
 Wherever large numbers of heartworm-infected dogs reside, ferrets that are not receiving monthly heartworm preventative are in danger.
 That danger is directly proportional to their exposure to mosquitoes.
 That is why the majority of cases occur in ferrets housed outdoors.
-Although indoor ferrets are less likely to catch heartworms, the risk is still there. (ref)
+But although indoor ferrets are much less likely to catch heartworms, the risk is still there. (see here) In very rare situations, heartworm larva get lost in the body and mature in areas other than your pet’s heart.

-Once a ferret is bitten by a mosquito carrying microscopic heartworm larva (microfilaria), the heartworm larva begin migrating, growing in size and maturing.
-For the first 2-3 months the majority of heartworms reside just below the skin surface (the subcutaneous tissue) and within the muscles.
-They gradually migrate toward the heart arriving there as early as 70 days after the mosquito bite.
-By the time four months have past, most are living in the ferret’s heart and pulmonary artery. (ref)
+Once a ferret is bitten by a mosquito that is carrying microscopic heartworm larva (microfilaria), the heartworm larva begin migrating, growing in size and maturing.
+For the first 2-3 months the majority of heartworms reside just below the skin surface (the subcutaneous tissue) and within the ferret’s muscles.
+They gradually migrate toward the heart, arriving there as early as 70 days after the mosquito bite.
+By the time four months have past, most are living in the ferret’s heart and pulmonary artery.

 What Signs Might I See If My Ferret Has Heartworms?

-Symptoms of heartworm infection in ferrets are not the same as in dogs.
-Because the ferret heart is smaller than most dog hearts, it takes fewer worms to cause heart failure and a shift in position of a single worm can suddenly reduce blood flow from the heart to the lungs.
+The symptoms of heartworm infections in ferrets are not the same as in dogs.
+As I mentioned, because your ferret heart is smaller than most dog hearts are, it takes fewer worms to cause heart failure.
+And a shift in position of a single worm can suddenly reduce blood flow from its heart to its lungs.

-Like cats, ferrets with heartworms suddenly have difficulty breathing (dyspnea).
+Also like cats which are also smaller, ferrets with heartworms can suddenly have difficulty breathing (dyspnea).
 Their gums often turn pale – grayish or bluish (cyanotic) in color – and their pulse and respiration are rapid.
-That is because the heartworms have blocked the flow of blood from the ferret’s heart to its lungs (caval syndrome).
+That is because the heartworms have blocked the flow of blood from the ferret’s heart to its lungs (the caval syndrome I mentioned earlier).

 How Will My Veterinarian Diagnose Heartworms In My Ferret?